 seecol(pal = "all") # compare all available color palettes

-usecol() function also provides a wrapper for using and modifying (pre-defined or newly created) color palettes in graphs:
+usecol() function also serves as a wrapper for using and modifying (pre-defined or newly created) color palettes in visualizations.

 Even when not using the color palettes of the University of Konstanz, the